CelliesProjects/ESP32_VS1053_Stream/README.md

 # ESP32_VS1053_Stream

-A streaming library for esp32 with a vs1053 mp3/ogg/aac/wav decoder.
+A streaming library for esp32 with a separate vs1053 mp3/ogg/aac/wav decoder.

-Plays http, https (insecure mode) and chunked streams and parses the metadata.
+This library plays http, https (insecure mode) and chunked streams and parses the stream metadata.

 Supports playback of mp3, ogg, aac, aac+ and wav files/streams.

-Playlists are parsed and the first link found is opened.
+If a playlists is opened the file is parsed and the first link found is followed.

 This library depends on the [ESP_VS1053_Library](https://github.com/baldram/ESP_VS1053_Library) to communicate with the decoder.